 More about me/stuff you probably don't really need to know:

 I graduated with a B.S. in Computer Science & and a second major in Computational Mathematics from Embry-Riddle Aeronautical University, Daytona Beach in May of 2019.

 In my senior spring, I made it a priority to take some theatre, arts, and writing courses.
 Next to Differential Equations and Linear Algebra (which I still insist were fun), I ended up enjoying these classes the most.

-I interned at Microsoft in 2016, 2017, and 2018, and previously worked for SpaceX, Northrop Grumman, and Carnegie Mellon University.
-On campus, I write and manage grants for the Women's Engineering Institute; tutor students in math, the sciences, and career development; and engage in research.
-In March of 2018, I won the Goldwater Scholarship for research in the natural sciences, engineering, and mathematics.
+I interned at Microsoft in 2016, 2017, and 2018 (initially as an Explore Intern, then twice as a Software Engineer Intern), and previously worked on SpaceX's Landing Legs team; Northrop Grumman's Global Hawk team; and at Carnegie Mellon University as a Robotics Intern for Near Earth Autonomy.
+On my college campus, I wrote and managed grants for the Women's Engineering Institute; tutored students in math, the sciences, and career development; and engaged in research.
+In March of 2018, I won the US Congress' Goldwater Scholarship for research in the natural sciences, engineering, and mathematics.

 As a high school senior, I won a number of the nation's most competitive college scholarships in 2014 and 2015.
 I now work to help students apply to—and win—funding for U.S. higher education.